sean-elliott-97/README_Generator/README.md

   ## Installation
   ---
-  To install, clone the repository, then install node and inquirer
+  To install, clone the repository, then install node and inquirer.

   ## Usage
   ---
   To use, open an integrated terminal in the project.
 Type in "node index.js", then press enter.
-Answer all of the prompts and a README file containing the responses will be generated in the output folder
+Answer all of the prompts and a README file containing the answers will be generated.
+  Click <a href = "https://watch.screencastify.com/v/ooRZfHpg7hVZ6mL7ptwr" target = "blank">Here</a> for a walkthrough video.

   ## Contribution
   ---
   Anyone can contribute.

   ## License
   ---